Cocoercivity, Smoothness and Bias in Variance-Reduced Stochastic Gradient Methods: Preliminaries and Notation

-The number of operators in \eqref{eq:zerprob} and functions in \eqref{eq:minprob} is $n$, while $N$ is the dimension of the problem variable.
-Let $e_i$ be the unit vector in $\R^n$ of all zeros except the $i$:th element that contains a 1.
-The matrix $E_i$ is the $n\times n$ matrix of all zeros except the $i$:th diagonal element that contains a 1.
-The vector $\mathbf{1}$ is the vector of all ones in $\R^n$.
-The matrix $I$ is an identity matrix with the size derived from context.
+Let $n$ be the number of operators in \eqref{eq:zerprob}.
+The vector $\mathbf{1}$ is the vector of all ones in $\R^n$ and $e_i$ be the vector in $\R^n$ of all zeros except the $i$:th element that contains a $1$.
+The matrix $I$ is an identity matrix with the size derived from context and $E_i = e_ie_i^T$.